curl/everything-curl/libcurl-http/cookies.md

 when the easy handle is closed later with `curl_easy_cleanup()`, all known cookies are stored in the given file.
-The file format is the well-known "Netscape cookie file" format that browsers also once used.
+The file format is the well-known Netscape cookie file format that browsers also once used.

 ## Setting custom cookies